GRAPHIC-U.S. aluminium prices slip on talk of tariff exemptions for UAE, Bahrain

 EGA declined to comment on its U.S. exports, but said it sold a total of 2.60 million tonnes of cast metal in 2019, of which 87.4% was value added products.

-Alba produced more than 1.3 million tonnes of aluminium last year, its website said.
-It did not respond to requests for U.S. export numbers.
+Alba produced more than 1.36 million tonnes of aluminium last year.
+"Alba sells mainly billet to the U.S. market.
+In 2019, 11% of our sales went to the United States," it said, adding 44% of its sales last year were value added products.

-The consultancy CRU estimates the two companies together will produce 4.2 million tonnes of aluminium this year and expects global supplies at 64.1 million tonnes up 1.5% from 2019.
+Consultants at CRU estimate global aluminium supplies at 64.1 million tonnes this year, up 1.5% from 2019.

 Aluminium Bahrainhttps://tmsnrt.rs/3kZWHXu